theforeman/theforeman.org/plugins/foreman_remote_execution/1.3/index.md

 for more details about customization.

 ## 3.2 Executing a Job
+TODO: Describe timeout to kill
+TODO: Check what was moved into advanced

 To execute on one host, go to the host detail page and click green "Run Job" button.
 For multiple hosts, use the bulk action tool on the "All hosts" page